Want to achieve your dreams? How often have you told yourself this: “I’d LOVE to pursue my dream … BUT …

 We should ALL consider ourselves lucky that we’re reading this because we HAVE OPTIONS that millions of others don’t.
 And we only have them through sheer LUCK.
 Do you realise the unbelievable odds that were against you being born in a stable society with choices and opportunity around you?

 Don’t squander your good fortune on living a mundane existence.
-If you have choices and options (which you most certainly do!), then you owe it to yourself to make this life count.
+If you have choices and options (which you most certainly do!), then you owe it to yourself to make this life count and achieve your dreams.
 After all …

 You Will Die One Day